Episode 21 – The Blue Cavern

 Lava Tube Underground — The Valleys

 Jaak: Tag!
-Where are you!
-Wait up damnit!
+Where are you?
+Wait up, damn it!

-The lava tube twisted and turned, in places Jaak wondered whether or not he would be able to squeeze through, but somehow whether it was by sheer grit and determination or the desperate need to find his friend, he managed to keep going.
-Wiggling and squirming his way through, he thought once or twice he may have caught a glimpse of a tail disappearing around the next twist in the tube.
-Finally, the tube became wider and it opened out into a small cave where at last he saw his friend sitting on a rock ledge looking very pleased with himself.
+The lava tube twisted and turned.
+In places Jaak wondered whether he would be able to squeeze through, but somehow — whether by sheer grit and determination or the desperate need to find his friend — he kept going.
+Wiggling and squirming forward, he thought once or twice he caught a glimpse of a tail disappearing around the next bend.

 Jaak: There you are!
 Bloody hell Tag — you gave us a fright when you disappeared like that!
 You sure can move fast when you want to!